How to replace a dryer blower wheel

 This DIY dryer repair guide explains how to replace a dryer blower wheel.
 The blower wheel is attached to the drive motor shaft.
 It spins to blow air throughout the drum and out the exhaust vent.
-If air isn't moving through the dryer, or if the blower wheel rattles, replace it with a manufacturer-approved replacement part.
+If air isn't moving through the dryer, or if the blower wheel rattles, replace it with a manufacturer-approved dryer part.

 The video below shows a gas dryer, but the basic repair is the same.
-These steps work for Kenmore, Whirlpool, Maytag, Amana, Roper, Crosley and Estate dryers with a lint screen housing located in the top cabinet panel.
+These steps work for Kenmore, Whirlpool, Maytag, Amana, Roper, Crosley and Estate dryers with a lint screen housing located in the top dryer panel.

 This video explains how to replace the blower wheel on a dryer.